ProjectEvergreen/greenwood/www/pages/getting-started/index.md

 6.4.1
 ```

-Along with this, familiarity of the command line / terminal is also assumed as Greenwood is a command line tool, so all examples will assume a bash / shell like environment.
+Along with this, familiarity of the command line / terminal is also assumed as Greenwood is a command line tool, and so all examples will assume a bash / shell like environment.
 Example commands used in this guide are:
 ```render bash
 # create a directory for your project and change into it
 $ mkdir my-project